-- (a) In respect of undivided work. - (b) In respect of decision taken jointly regarding the nature, timing or extent of audit procedures to be performed by any of the joint auditor.
-(However, they will be responsible only with respect to the appropriateness of the decision, proper execution of the audit procedures is the separate and specific responsibility of the joint auditor concerned.)

-- (c) Timing or extent of the audit procedures agreed upon among them; proper execution of these audit procedures is the separate and specific responsibility of the joint auditor concerned; - (d) In respect of matters which are brought to the notice of the joint auditors by any one of them and on which there is an agreement among them. - (e) In respect of compliance with disclosure requirement (i.e. Notes on accounts) of the relevant statute while examining the financial statements. - (f) For ensuring that the audit report complies with the requirements of the relevant statute.
+- in respect of the audit work which is not divided among the joint auditors and is carried out by all of them; - in respect of decisions taken by all the joint auditors concerning the nature, timing or extent of the audit procedures to be performed by any of the joint auditors.
+It may, however, be clarified that all the joint auditors are responsible only in respect of the appropriateness of the decisions concerning the nature, - timing or extent of the audit procedures agreed upon among them; proper execution of these audit procedures is the separate and specific responsibility of the joint auditor concerned; - in respect of matters which are brought to the notice of the joint auditors by any one of them and on which there is an agreement among the joint auditors; - for examining that the financial statements of the entity comply with the disclosure requirements of the relevant statute; and - for ensuring that the audit report complies with the requirements of the relevant statute.